abcxyz/pkg/mysqltest/README.md

     "database/sql"
     "fmt"
     "io"
-    "net"
     "os"
     "testing"

-    "github.com/abcxyz/pkg/containertest"
+    "github.com/abcxyz/pkg/mysqltest"
     _ "github.com/go-sql-driver/mysql" // Link with the Go MySQL driver
 )

-var ci containertest.ConnInfo
+var ci mysqltest.ConnInfo
-var mySQLService *containertest.MySQL

 // TestMain runs once at startup to do test initialization common to all tests. func TestMain(m *testing.M) {
     var closer io.Closer

-	mySQLService := (&MySQL{}).WithVersion("8.0")
-    ci, closer = containertest.MustStart(mySQLService) // Start the docker container.
+    ci, closer = mysqltest.MustStart() // Start the docker container.
 Can also pass options. exitCode := m.Run() // Runs unit tests

     // Remove container.
 If tests panic, this won't run, but there's nothing we can do about that:
     // https://github.com/golang/go/issues/37206#issuecomment-590441512.
 In that case, then the
-    // container will eventually time out and be cleaned up.
-Defer isn't used because
+    // container will eventually time out and be cleaned up. closer.Close()
-	// os.Exit() will prevent execution, and is needed for TestMain pattern. closer.Close()

     os.Exit(exitCode)